matteo-pacini/RadioGoGo/README.md

 ### Dependencies:

-For seamless playback, ensure you have either `ffplay` or `mpv` installed:
+For seamless playback, ensure you have either `ffplay` installed:

 #### FFmpeg